Skip to content

 As the rainy season unfolds in the communities we serve, the environment transforms and so does the demand for healthcare services.
 While the rains nourish crops and sustain livelihoods, they also bring increased health risks and operational challenges for our healthcare program.

-OCA is a Malawian NGO that empowers women and inspires sustainable communities through local, data-driven, and holistic programs in Healthcare, WASH, Agriculture, Education, Business Development, and Energy & Environment.
+OCA is a Malawian NGO that empowers women and inspires sustainable communities through local, data-driven, and holistic programs in Healthcare, Water & Sanitation, Agriculture, Education, Business Development, and Energy & Environment.

 Facebook-f Instagram X-twitter Youtube Icon-linkedin